It All Started With a Legend Called Leo Burnett

 Up at 4 am

-My parents always woke up early and that has stuck.
+My parents always woke up early and I suppose the habit has stuck.
 What has also stuck is the ability to pass on that knowledge.

 The fountain of knowledge flows freely.
 Jump in and frolic in it!

 P.S.
 Oh, we live in amazing New Zealand (but you already knew that, didn't you?).
-Some of my other hobbies include drawing cartoons, cooking Indian food, dancing and yes, drinking whisky.
+Some of my other hobbies include drawing cartoons, cooking Indian food, taking photography—here are some photos from the Auckland Festival of Photography; dancing and yes, drinking whisky.
 My favourite one of them all is Lagavulin.